 CorgiAid may also require verification of the conformation or medical condition of the dog and/or review of veterinary charges through direct inspection by a member of the committee.

-We cannot consider an application until a picture (either scanned or snail-mailed) of the dog is made available.
-This photo is primarily for documentation purposes, but CorgiAid may use it for promotional or fundraising activities.
+We cannot consider an application until a picture of the dog has been uploaded to the dog’s application.
+This photo is primarily for breed identification purposes, but CorgiAid may use it for promotional or fundraising activities.

 If the procedure/expense has not yet been incurred, and the application is being made because the rescuer/adopter can’t afford it, CorgiAid will pay the veterinarian or the supplier of the service directly.
 If the rescuer/adopter has paid for the procedure, CorgiAid will reimburse the rescuer/adopter.
 Under no circumstances will CorgiAid pay “up front” for services to be rendered, except in the case of airline tickets or shipping costs that must be paid for in advance.
 CorgiAid can provide service providers with a letter taking responsibility for payment up to a specified amount, and asking to be billed directly for the necessary service.

 If CorgiAid decides to supply the requested funds, a check will be signed by the Treasurer of CorgiAid and mailed to the applicant.
-Bills for the service or medical treatment must be provided to the Treasurer before the check is issued; the check will reimburse, in whole or in part, the expenses billed by the organization or veterinarian providing the service or medical procedure.
+Bills or receipts for the service or medical treatment must be uploaded to the dog’s application before the check can be issued; the check will reimburse, in whole or in part, the expenses billed by the organization or veterinarian providing the service or medical procedure.
 In some cases an individual may be reimbursed for verified prior medical treatment expenditures (receipts required).

-If the dog is not approved for funding from CorgiAid the applicant will be contacted by letter or electronic mail, providing an explanation for the denial and offering possible alternatives to the requesting party.
+If the dog is not approved for funding from CorgiAid the applicant will be contacted by e-mail, providing an explanation for the denial and offering possible alternatives to the requesting party.
 A decision on funding is final.
 Please submit your best pictures (at least one that shows the dog in full profile) at the time of application, as that is our only way of “seeing” the dog.

 Funding and CorgiAid Fundraising Activities